 Since its inauguration in 2011 at Harvard University, the U.S.-China Health Summit (the Summit) has been dedicated to advancing global health by promoting exchange of knowledge, ideas and experiences among current and future health sector leaders from China, the U.S. and other countries.

-“Despite the current trade war between the United States and China, this conference demonstrated that the U.S. and China, as the world’s leading economies, we have a shared common interest in addressing challenges in public health and healthcare delivery not only for their own citizens but also the world.
-They have an important role to play in combating new and old threats to health and development, and cooperation is necessary and expanding.” said Dr. Ma, Director of China Center at DPM and President and Secretary-General of U.S.-China Health Summit.
+“Despite the current trading war between the United States and China, this conference demonstrated that the U.S. and China, as the world’s leading economies, have a shared common interest in addressing challenges in public health and healthcare delivery not only for their own citizens but also the world.
+They have an important role to play in combatting new and old threats to health and development, and cooperation is necessary and expanding.” said Dr. Ma, Director of China Center at DPM and President and Secretary-General of U.S.-China Health Summit.

 The engagement of DPM faculties allowed participants to get a direct perspective on advanced international healthcare practices and DPM’s commitment to improving population health.

-Dr. Anita gave a presentation on opportunities and challenges of new cancer therapeutics in health systems.
+Dr. Anita presented on opportunities and challenges of new cancer therapeutics in health systems.
 By walking through U.S. health insurance systems, Dr. Jing Ma addressed life-course health issues for women, especially regarding to life-course risk and screening strategies for breast cancer among Asian women.
 Dr. Ross-Degnan, shared insights into how to use health insurance systems to manage diabetes in general populations.
 Jason Block and Michael Klompas highlighted the effects of calorie labeling on childhood obesity prevention in U.S., and the role of information from health care systems for public health surveillance, respectively.

 Besides the Summit, DPM faculty also engaged in closed-door meetings the Sichuan Health Commission and Sichuan CDC, the Sichuan Academy of Medical Science & Sichuan Provincial People’s Hospital, the University of Electronic Science and Technology of China medical school, and local government health sector officials.